pnp/blog/content/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 {{< image alt="Simple setup screen for storage" src="images/blog/getting-started-with-azure-shell-and-pnp-powershell-with/Simple setup screen for storage.png" >}}

-If you choose `Create storage` at this point, then this will set up the storage account and resource group for you, using Azure\'s naming standards and region.
+If you choose `Create storage` at this point, then this will set up the storage account and resource group for you, using Azure's naming standards and region.
 If you want to specify:

 -   Subscription